Spanish AS & A Level

 - Cyberspace: the influence of internet, positive and negative effect of smartphones, the influence of social networks on society

-You will also study a Spanish language film in the first year.
+You will also study a Spanish language film, El Laberinto del Fauno, in the first year.

 You will build on the topics studied in Year One and study new topics.